CDR

 High-Speed Door Repair

 Request service for high-speed fabric and rigid roll-up doors used in distribution, cold storage, and clean manufacturing.
-Brand, model, and a brief failure description help the provider confirm parts and controls.
+Common problems include curtain off track, bottom bar damage, side column issues, drive and controller failures, and safety edge problems.
+Brand, model, and a brief failure description help the servicing provider confirm parts and controls before service is scheduled.

 06